steamcannon/steamcannon.org/documentation/index.md

 ## Launch the SteamCannon Appliance

-Launch an instance of the latest SteamCannon Appliance, ami-12345.
+Launch an instance of the latest SteamCannon Appliance, #{site.steamcannon_ami}.

 If you're not sure how to do this, we've provided a [step-by-step guide][launching_appliance] showing you how to launch our appliance